joblib/joblib/README.rst

 Running the test suite
 =========================

-To run the test suite, you need the pytest and coverage modules.
+To run the test suite, you need the pytest (version >= 3) and coverage modules.
 Run the test suite using::

     py.test joblib